Weddings at St Mary'sHome / Church Ceremonies / Weddings at St Mary's

 Banns are declarations that are read out at three Sunday morning services announcing your intention to marry.
 They provide an opportunity for everyone in church to pray for you.

 Reading of the Banns can be a very special and moving occasion, so come along if you can.

 Planning the service

-You will meet with Revd Trevor to discuss the format of the service, for example which hymns, readings and prayers you may want during the service; and the music you would like played when you enter and leave the church and when signing the registers.
+You'll meet with Revd Trevor to discuss the format of the service, for example which hymns, readings and prayers you may want during the service; and the music you'd like played when you enter and leave the church and when signing the registers.

-Near your wedding day, perhaps a day or two before, you will have the opportunity to have a rehearsal before your big day.
+Near your wedding day, perhaps a day or two before, you can have a rehearsal ready for your big day.

 The Big Day